rioki/ezrc/README.md

 License
 -------

-ezrc is distibuted under the GNU General Public License version 3.
+ezrc is distibuted under the MIT License.
-See COPYING.txt for details.